Assessing Military Clients for Trauma and Posttraumatic Stress Disorder - Online via Zoom

 11 June 2019, 10 a.m. to 2:00 p.m.
 Eastern

 The Center for Deployment Psychology (CDP) is offering this webinar on 11 June 2019 from 10 a.m. to 2 p.m.
 Eastern, entitled "Assessing Military Clients for Trauma and Posttraumatic Stress Disorder."
 Registration for the course is $20 and comes with 4 CEs.
 (Please note the refund policy at the bottom of the page.)
+Space in this event is limited.
+Registration will close once all seats are filled, even if this is before the final registration date.

 This workshop will review a method for screening, assessment, and treatment outcome monitoring of Posttraumatic Stress Disorder (PTSD) centered on the use of the PTSD Checklist for DSM-5 (PCL5).
 Participants will be introduced to VA/DOD best practices for diagnosing military-related PTSD including screening for trauma-related disorders, obtaining thorough military and trauma histories, conducting a semi-structured diagnostic interview, and using self-report measures to track treatment outcome.
 DSM-5 diagnostic criteria for PTSD as well as Other Unspecified Specified Trauma and/or Stressor Related Disorders are reviewed.
 Tools for assessing PTSD and common comorbid conditions are discussed including appropriate use of the PCL 5, Life Events Checklist 5 (LEC 5), Patient Health Questionnaire-9 (PHQ-9), and Alcohol Use Disorders Identification Test-Consumption Questions (AUDIT-C).
 Semi-structured clinical interviewing techniques are reviewed and then practiced by participants for the intended purposes of screening, diagnostic assessment, and tracking treatment outcome.
 Unique variables that can impact the assessment and feedback process with a military population are identified.
 Role-plays and demonstrations will be used to help develop participants’ PTSD assessment skills.